-Wiley Rein's Bankruptcy & Financial Restructuring Practice, led by H. Jason Gold, is composed of business bankruptcy lawyers board-certified by the American Board of Certification, former judicial clerks and bankruptcy trustees.
-The partners in our practice area average more than 25 years of experience representing clients from a wide range of industries in an equally broad range of matters and have been involved in some of the largest and most complex cases ever filed as well as many of the “middle market” cases in the region.
+Wiley Rein's Bankruptcy & Financial Restructuring Practice, led by H. Jason Gold, is composed of business bankruptcy lawyers board-certified by the American Board of Certification, former judicial clerks, and bankruptcy Trustees.
+The partners in our Practice average more than 25 years of experience representing clients from a wide range of industries in an equally broad range of matters and have been involved in some of the largest and most complex cases ever filed as well as many of the “middle market” cases in the region.

-Chambers USA recognizes Wiley Rein as having one of Washington, DC’s best Bankruptcy Groups, one that is “well placed to act across the spectrum of bankruptcy issues” (2012), with sources describing it as “a firm with an extraordinarily strong presence, a great bench and excellent depth” (2011).
+Chambers USA recognizes Wiley Rein as having one of Washington, DC’s best bankruptcy groups, calling it an “excellent team” that “has the bench strength and experience to handle a wide range of matters” (2013), with sources describing it as “a firm with an extraordinarily strong presence, a great bench and excellent depth” (2011).
 Chambers has also noted that “clients value ‘the down to earth strategy’ employed by these attorneys” who “understand how to get right down to the issues and deal with things efficiently,” and provide “high quality advice, expert organizational skills and familiarity with the court” (2008).
-The Legal 500 US notes that the team is “smart, experienced and possesses the in-depth understanding of the bankruptcy code and its judicial process necessary to prosecute an effective restructuring” (2011) and has lauded the group’s “high levels of service and considerable expertise” (2010).
-Practice group chair H. Jason Gold was singled out for special recognition and identified as “an experienced heavyweight bankruptcy expert” (2009) with “an exceptional reputation” (2011).
-Mr. Gold was also named one of Washington, DC’s “Top 100 Lawyers" by Super Lawyers magazine (2011).
-Wiley Rein is the only firm without a New York office included in The Legal 500 US rankings of Corporate Restructuring firms nationwide.
+The Legal 500 US notes that the Team is “smart, experienced and possesses the in-depth understanding of the bankruptcy code and its judicial process necessary to prosecute an effective restructuring” (2011) and has lauded the Group’s “high levels of service and considerable expertise” (2010).
+Practice chair H. Jason Gold was singled out for special recognition and identified as “an experienced heavyweight bankruptcy expert” (2009) with “an exceptional reputation” (2011) and “among the best in this field” (2013).
+Mr. Gold was also named one of Washington, DC’s “Top 100 Lawyers" by Super Lawyers magazine (2011-2013).

 Decades of Experience